 The Code of Ethics of the Association of Government Relations Professionals, the national lobbying group, does not go this far.
 It only requires that lobbyists do not "cause" others to violate rules.
-However, it would certainly go a long way to show the public that lobbyists, due to their role as a conduit for communication between a government and its citizens, especially considering their common past role as government officials and often their current roles as attorneys, have positive obligations to protect the public from ethical misconduct about which they have knowledge.
+However, it would certainly go a long way to show the public that lobbyists, due to their role as a conduit for communication between a government and its citizens, especially considering how many are former government officials and current attorneys, have positive obligations to protect the public from ethical misconduct about which they have knowledge.